Welfare & First Aid Service

 Medicines in School

-While we can arrange for medication to be given in school, we must receive written authorisation from parents which states clearly the quantity and frequency of administration.
-Such medicines must be sent in a properly labelled container stating the name of the prescribing doctor, the name of drug and expiry date, as well as the name, date of birth and address of the student.
+While we can arrange for medication to be given in school, we must receive written authorisation from parents which states clearly the quantity and frequency of administration (see link below).
+Such medicines must be sent in to school in the original box showing the expriy date e.g. paracetamol.
+Prescribed medication also needs to be in the original box/bottle with the presecription label showing the child's name.

 Students who suffer from asthma are advised to ensure that they carry their inhalers with them during the school day and that they have a spare inhaler kept in the Medical Room that they can access at any time should they forget or lose their inhaler.